4site-interactive-studios/engrid-docs/src/pages/docs/v2/embedded-ecard.md

 ```
 ## On your thank you page

 On the thank you page, you can use the custom class `showif-embedded-ecard-sent` to add some content that will only be visible if the eCard was sent.
-For example, a reminder for the supporter to check their emails and click the confirmation link.